ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ./nifi.sh start
 ~~~

-> Note: to stop NiFi, type `./nifi.sh stop`
+> Note: To stop NiFi, type `./nifi.sh stop`

 Open the NiFi DataFlow at `http://sandbox.hortonworks.com:6434/nifi/` to verify NiFi started.
 Wait 1 minute for NiFi to load.
-If NiFi HTML interface doesn't load, verify the value in the nifi.properties file matches **nifi.web.http.port=6434**.
+If NiFi HTML interface does not load, verify the value in the nifi.properties file matches **nifi.web.http.port=6434**.

 4\.
 Navigate to the **conf** folder and open nifi.properties in the vi editor.